 DIRECTOR OF FINANCE

-DIRECTOR OF DEVELOPMENT
+CO-DIRECTOR OF DEVELOPMENT

 Despite the STEM path she has chosen, Fadzai's passion lies in issues involving women and children.
 She hopes that in the future she will be able to join the fight for career opportunities for women and disabled children, better sanitary conditions for women living in remote areas, education for the economically disadvantaged and better medical care for orphans of HIV.
 Having grown up surrounded by these issues, she hopes to return to Zimbabwe and help in eradicating the problems that plague society.
 She is very excited to be Development Coordinator for this academic year.